 Camden Town is where you´ll find one of London´s most famous markets, and it´s one of those places you need to include in your plans if you are planning a trip to London.

 Camden Town is the place to go for shopping and eating and one of the best places if you want to have a great night out.
 It’s a neighbourhood known well for its history with artists, writers and musicians, and home to some of the most famous rock and punk groups.
-The Market is located on cobbled alleyways under arches, which create a fantastic atmosphere for those looking for affordable merchandise, alternative and vintage fashion, accessories, music and much much more!
+Camden Market is located on cobbled alleyways under arches, creating a fantastic atmosphere for those looking for affordable merchandise, alternative and vintage fashion, accessories, music and much more!

 Suggested route to visit Camden Town

-There are more than one thousand shops, cafes and restaurants in the area and the market is formed by different markets, both indoor and outdoor markets.
+There are more than one thousand shops, cafes and restaurants in the area and the market is formed by different indoor and outdoor markets.

 When to go

 Camden Market is open every day of the week from 10 am to 6 pm, but Saturdays and Sundays are the busiest days.
 Two of the indoor markets are only open on Sundays, but any day of the week is good to visit Camden Market in my opinion.
 I would recommend visiting Camden Market around lunchtime, are there are lots of different options to get lunch, or early afternoon.

 Camden Market is open on Bank Holidays, with the only exception being Christmas Day.

 Underground station: Camden Town (London Travel Zone 2).